askmike/gekko/docs/Configuring_gekko.md

 user: ''			Your Email server user name - usually your (full) email address

 password: ''		The password associated with the username - if not supplied Gekko will prompt on startup.

+Advanced settings - most users should not need to set these.
+If you do need to set them you will know what to use!
+port: ''	Set if you don't want to use the default port
+tls: 		Set to true if you need to use TLS (and set SSL to false?)

 Example settings:
 GMail